-The exposome encompasses the life course exposures from lifestyle behaviours and from the environment, and receives growing attention in medical research with respect to its relationship with a variety of diseases.
+The exposome encompasses the life course exposures from lifestyle behaviours and from the environment, and receives growing attention in epidemiological research with respect to its relationship with a variety of diseases.
 Multidisciplinary and longitudinal research combining high quality individual-level data with environmental-level data is urgently needed to identify and better understand their complex relations with each other and with disease risk across the life course.

 In the Netherlands, high quality and longitudinal data at the individual as well as the environmental level exist.
 High quality cohorts across the Netherlands may provide longitudinal individual-level data on lifestyle behaviours and health/disease outcomes.
 A great variety of environmental (geo) data is available, but these data are currently scattered and measured at varying spatial scales.

-The aim of the Geoscience and hEalth Cohort COnsortium (GECCO) is to provide a sustainable platform for streamlined access to combined high quality environmental- and individual-level data from all renowned and on-going large-scale Dutch cohorts.
-This will enable researchers from multiple disciplines to address a wide variety of research questions on environmental determinants of lifestyle behaviours and NCD risk.
+The aim of the Geoscience and hEalth Cohort COnsortium (GECCO) is to provide access to high quality environmental exposure data, ranging from air pollution to walkability, and to enrich cohorts and administrative databases with these data.
+This enables researchers from multiple disciplines to address a wide variety of research questions on environmental determinants of lifestyle behaviours and NCD risk.

 The stepwise approach to implement this facility is to:

-GECCO’s support towards mapping the exposome of over 630,000 respondents, spread out over all municipalities in the Netherlands, provides huge statistical power and potential for enabling (longitudinal) studies on the nuanced interrelationships between the environment, lifestyle behaviours and disease risk.
+GECCO’s support towards mapping the exposome of over more than 635,000 respondents, spread out over all municipalities in the Netherlands, provides huge statistical power and potential for enabling (longitudinal) studies on the nuanced interrelationships between the environment, lifestyle behaviours and disease risk.